aksh-22/learning/blogs/Authentication and Authorization.md

 const refreshToken = jwt.sign(payload, secretKey, { expiresIn: '7d' });
 ```

-### 2. **Session Hijacking Prevention**
+### 2. **Session Hijacking Prevention** 🔐

--   Use libraries like `uuid` to generate random session IDs.
+-   Generate truly random session IDs using libraries like `uuid`.
+These IDs should be impossible to predict.
--   Implement Redis caching for session validation to reduce load on the database.
+-   Use a caching system like Redis to validate sessions quickly, reducing database load and improving performance.

 #### Example Code: